alessandrasomma28/madsf/README.md

 This is a work-in-progress project, feel free to report any inconsistency or bug.

-## Why 3 branches?

-This repo has 3 branches because they refer to 3 different implementation:

-1. `main`.
-Implementation of standard taxi service with just *SUMO* logic.
-2. `multi-agent`.
-Implementation of multi-agent based ride-hailing service.
-3. `multi-agent-social-groups`.
-Implementation of multi-agent based ride-hailing service with social groups and consequent handling of accept/reject requests.

-So, `multi-agent-social-groups` branch is actually the most recent one, used to complete all the functionalities of the digital mirror.
-We can consider the other 2 branches `main` and `multi-agent` as completed, and they will serve for comparison purposes.

 ## Description

 This repo is composed of 7 folders, a *main.py*, and a *requirements.txt* file.